sogelink-research/pgrest/README.md

 ### PGRest Settings

 - **port**: The port on which PGRest will listen for incoming requests.
 Defaults to `8080`.
 - **debug**: This flag controls the log level, if set to false log level defaults to `info`.
-Defaults to false.
+Default false.
 - **cors**: Cross-Origin Resource Sharing settings.
   - **allowOrigins**: Specifies the origins that are allowed to access.
 Default ["*"]
   - **allowHeaders**: Specifies the allowed headers.
 Default ["*"]
   - **allowMethods**: Specifies the allowed methods.
 Default ["OPTIONS", "POST"]
 - **maxConcurrentRequests**: Limits number of currently processed requests at a time across all users.
-Defatul 15.
+Default 15.
 - **timeoudtimeoutSecondsS**: The amount of seconds before a request times out.

 ### Connections